-Figure 4.7: Top: period 5, 13 and 34; Bottom: Magnification of period 13 and 34 4.4 Flow of periodic orbits We describe how the periodic orbits move along the curve $\Gamma{2^n}$ as we vary the parameter from b = 0 to b = 1.
-For a Hénon map $F{a,b}$ with parameters (a, b) on the curve $\Gamma{2^n}$ , we compute the attracting periodic orbit of length $2^n$ , and project this orbit onto the x-axis, plotting these points against the corresponding b values.
-We call this, flow of periodic orbits.
-This flow of periodic orbits for different periods are illustrated in Figure 4.8 and Figure 4.9.
+Figure 4.7: Left: period 5, 13 and 34; Right: Magnification of period 13 and 34 4.4 Flow of periodic orbits We describe how the periodic orbits move along the curve Γ{2^n} as we vary the parameter from b = 0 to b = 1.
+For a Hénon map $F{a,b}$ with parameters on this curve Γ{2^n} , we compute the attracting periodic orbit of length 2^n , and project this orbit onto the x- axis, plotting these points against to the corresponding b values.
+We call this a flow of periodic orbits.
+We illustrated this flow for different periods, in Figure 4.8 and Figure 4.9.
 It is known that, for b close to zero, crossings in the periodic flow will happen.
-This is shown in Figure 4.10.
-This is because of the occurrence of Hénon renormalization boxes on top lying of each other.
-This will lead to the destruction of the geometry of the Cantor set and so produces non-rigidity.
-This was explained more in [9].
+This is shown in Figure 4.8(b).
+This is because of the occurrence of Hénon renormalization boxes on top each other.
+This will lead to the destruction of the geometry of the Cantor set and so it produces non-rigidity.
+This was explained more in (de Carvalho et al. 2005).
 We notice that, for higher values of b, the same phenomenon will occurs, with even more crossings happening everywhere in the periodic orbit.
 This means that the corresponding renormalization boxes will overlap, in many places in the orbit.
 This appears to destroy the geometry of the corresponding Cantor set and produce non-rigidity.

-Figure 4.8: projection of periodic orbit of periods $2^5$ and $2^6$
+Figure 4.8: projection of periodic orbit 2^6 on x- plane